O.M. Scott & Sons

 Safety data sheet can be found at: https://www.scottsmsds.com

-Where to Use: Use it to overseed your existing lawn for a natural boost.
-This is your ticket to a low-maintenance lawn.
+How to Use: This is your ticket to a low-maintenance yard.
 Perfect for overseeding into your current grass.

-When to Use: Plant in the spring or fall when daily temperatures are consistently between 60–80°F.
+When to Use: Plant in the spring or fall when daily temperatures are consistently between 60–75°F.

 How Often to Use: Just once is all it takes to get things going.